somkant39/Alarm-Clock/README.md

 # Alarm-Clock

-Which is built using HTML, CSS and vanilla JavaScript.
+is built using HTML, CSS and vanilla JavaScript.

 In this, we have live IST and we can set many alarms according to our priorities and with its name.